The Soccer Game, bit by bit: An information-theoretic analysis: Final Remarks and Future Research

 The presented results endorse the status of $\mathit{\dot{VI}}$ as a measure for game dynamics.
-The fact that it captures with accuracy and precision well known moments of players jostling for position, such as when corners are taken, supports this interpretation.
+The fact that it captures with accuracy and precision well known moments of players jostling for position, supports this interpretation.

-With error free and detailed metadata, a more accurate analysis would be possible, especially with concurrent visualization and representation.
+With error free and detailed metadata, a more accurate analysis would be possible, especially with concurrent notation hard to capture automatically.
 The present work is based on prior data, captured and clustered independently, that abstract the reality of a soccer match.
-Based on the promise shown here by the variation of information as an analysis tool, the proposed methods could be valuable to evaluate different approaches to data capture, such as sampling rates, as well as different clustering methods and game representations, such as overlapping, distance weighted networks, non-inertial frames of reference that accommodate ancillary factors, centroid based clustering, among many others.
+Based on the promise shown by the use of information theory and networks as analysis tools, the proposed methods could be valuable to evaluate different approaches to data capture, such as sampling rates, as well as different clustering methods and game representations, such as overlapping, distance weighted networks, non-inertial frames of reference that can accommodate ancillary factors, centroid based clustering, among many others.
+Extensions to multi-layer networks, where ball action can be integrated, could provide an additional level of insights.

-Although the soccer game was the subject matter of this article, we believe the principles and approaches used extend to other socio-biological systems with structural competing interactions, of which those found in competitive team sports are an example.